 Here are average rates from the most affordable insurers.

-Insurance CompanyAverage Monthly QuoteMile Auto $65 Commonwealth Casualty $100 Dairyland $100 National General $116 Progressive $117 Direct Auto $118 Mercury $120 The General $128 Bristol West $146 Clearcover $162 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $65 Commonwealth Casualty $100 Dairyland $100 National General $116 Progressive $117 Direct Auto $118 Mercury $120 The General $128 Bristol West $146 Clearcover $162 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 Lexus NX drivers can enjoy the vehicle’s comfortable interior and affordable compact SUV pricing.
 This model starts at $42,140, which is less expensive than many other Lexus options.
 Insurance prices are higher than expected compared to other models.